lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 translate_y
 ~~~~~~~~~~~

-Move the object with this value in Y direction.
+Move Widget with this value in Y direction.
 Applied after layouts, aligns and other positioning.
 Pixel and percentage (with `lv_pct(x)`) values can be used.
-Percentage values are relative to the object's height.
+Percentage values are relative to Widget's height.

 .. raw:: html